Obarun/66/doc/66-scandir.md

 - **-h, --help**: prints this help.

 - **-o, --owner** *owner*: handles the *scandir* for the given *owner*.
 Only the root user can use this option.
 Note that *owner* can be any valid user on the system.
 However, the given user must have sufficient permissions to create the necessary directories at its location.
-That is `%%livedir%%` by default or the resulting path provided by the `66 -l` option.
+That is `%%livedir%%`.

 ## Subcommands